Tyler-Yocolano/Hollownest-top/README.md

 ## Known Issues

 - Currently made for 1920x1080 monitors.
 Any help making it more dynamic in that sense would be appreciated!
-- The Dirtmouth background has suddenly stopped working on Windows 10 for me.
-It asks me to find an app to launch it with.
-If anyone else encounters this let me know!